 Easter is only a few days away!
 Now that my kids are a little older, we’re past the stage of egg decorating, hunts, and bunnies, but that doesn’t mean we don’t enjoy the holiday.
 We go to church and have a big Easter brunch and dinner.
 I probably loved decorating eggs more than the kids anyway, so we’ll often decorate cookies or some other treat so I can expend some creative energy and try out some of the cute ideas I’ve pinned to my Pinterest board. 😉

 These are delicious as is, but if you’re feeling a little artsy, they make the perfect canvas for decorating too!
-Just melt some white chocolate or blend a little powdered sugar with milk (keep in mind a little goes a long way!) and have fun!
+Just melt some dark or white chocolate and place into a piping bag/sandwich baggie, snip a small corner, and pipe away!

 - Place peanuts into a food processor and blend for several minutes, until they become creamy.
 Add maple syrup and continue to process until blended.
 Mixture should hold together easily when pressed.
 If it's too dry, continue to process until creamy, scraping down the sides as needed.

-- Place onto a baking sheet lined with parchment paper and freeze for 30-60 minutes, until firm.
+- Place onto a baking sheet lined with parchment paper and freeze for 15–20 minutes, or until firm.

 - When the filling is firm, melt the chocolate together with the coconut oil and microwave for 1-2 minutes, taking out and stirring every 30 seconds, just until melted.
 May take more or less time, depending on your microwave.